powderflask/django-move-model/README.rst

 The strategy documented below is based on strategy (C), but packaged as a small django app to keep things simple.

     * Pros: reproducible and reversible, clean migration history; safe*; little to no post-hoc clean up
-    * Cons: migration history for model not retained; need to hand-edit one migration file;
+    * Cons: migration history for model not retained; need to hand-edit 2 migration files;
-    * *Use it?*  when you want a clean migration history and to remove origin migrations completely
+    * *Use it?*  when you want a clean migration history and to (eventually) remove origin migrations completely

-* Note by "safe" I mean that even if you forget to use the ``--fake_initial`` flag during a migration, no data will be lost;  worst that happens is an error when migrations run indicating table already exists.
+* Note by "safe" I mean that once you have swapped out the DeleteModel and CreateModel migration operations, there is the migrations can be run in any sequence with no possibility of any data loss.
+There may be other issues to work out if your models have complicated relations and migration histories, but the worst that happens is the migration fails.

 Model Migration Steps:
 ______________________